-executive role in policing is not simply a matter of administrative or institutional design.
-It also dovetails with the constitutional and legal environment within which executivepolice relations take place.
+Drawing the boundary between the legitimate and illegitimate executive role in policing is not simply a matter of administrative or institutional design.
+It also dovetails with the constitutional and legal environment within which executive-police relations take place.
+It is to this set of dynamics that I now turn.

-3) Legal complexity
+3) Legal dynamics

-The executive-police terrain is shaped by a complexity of legal topography.
-The legal constraints include written and unwritten constitutional principles, including the rule of law, federalism and the Charter of Rights, statutory standards, common law administrative and private law duties, internal codes, rules and guidelines.
+The executive-police terrain is shaped by a complex legal topography.
+The legal constraints include written and unwritten constitutional principles, including the rule of law, federalism and the Charter of Rights, aboriginal rights, statutory standards, common law administrative and private law duties, internal codes, rules and guidelines.
 Together, these constraints constitute a roadmap for judicial intervention in the executive-police relationship.
 This judicial role includes the articulation of the boundaries of police autonomy and political accountability.